Milestones In Wisconsin Labor History

 During the years of the Great Depression (1929-1941), Wisconsin workers joined unions in droves, making Wisconsin one of the most unionized of states on a percentage basis; it’s a record that continues today.

 Wisconsin employers, however, fought back and resisted unionization.
 Allis-Chalmers used red-baiting tactics to resist the United Auto Workers during an 11-month strike in 1947: J.I.
-Case in Racine forced the UAW into an 11-month strike just after World War II to halt union security demands and the Kohler Co. fought off unionization through two multi-year strikes, the second one lasing from 1954 to 1960.
+Case in Racine forced the UAW into an 11-month strike just after World War II to halt union security demands and the Kohler Co. fought off unionization through two multi-year strikes, the second one lasting from 1954 to 1964.
 Throughout these and other long strikes, Wisconsin workers showed remarkable solidarity, helping to build a union tradition in the state to overcome stiff employer resistance.

 The Wisconsin law was a model for the nations; it was a success in that few crippling strikes occurred, while employees gained better wages and working conditions.
 Teachers’ unions struggled for a while to find their place under the new law, needing in some cases to cast off their former leadership by principals and superintendents to become “unions” in fact, if not in name.